Open-World Skill Discovery from Unsegmented Demonstrations: Method

 \subsubsection{Boundary with Entropy Loss}

 In this section, we explain the core idea of our method: why loss can indicate skill boundaries.
+Intuitively, without goal information, similar observations in an open world can inherently lead to different actions—even with perfect modeling.
+For example, upon seeing a sheep, both \textit{ignore} and \textit{attack} may be plausible depending on the (unknown) goal.
+Skill transitions are moments where such ambiguity is highest.
+Since continuing a skill is more likely than changing it, the policy learns to favor the former, making skill transitions statistically surprising.
+According to Bayes' rule, when the loss of the policy increases largely, it is likely that a skill transition has occurred.

 To support this, we introduce three key assumptions about skills: skill consistency, skill confidence, and action deviance at skill transition.

-The first assumption is that the skill being used does not change frequently.
-The parameter $K$ is a large number that determines how rare these changes are.
-The idea is that the agent should consistently stick to a skill unless there is a strong reason to switch to another, which would result in an increase in predictive loss for detecting a skill transition.
+The first assumption is that the skill being used does not change frequently (less than $1/K$).
+The idea is that the agent should consistently stick to a skill unless there is a strong reason to change to another, which would result in an increase in predictive loss.

 \begin{assumption}[Skill Consistency] There exists an adequately large $K$, $\forall t,$

 \end{assumption}